 Same proof, applied coordinate by coordinate.
 The constant bias vector is orthogonal to the mean-zero residual in , and Pythagoras applies.

-The picture survives, with the legs now being the bias vector’s norm and the trace of the covariance matrix.
+The picture survives, with the legs now being the bias vector’s norm and the trace of the covariance matrix (the sum of the per-coordinate variances).

 Familiar Pythagoreans